avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 ---------------------------------

-If you want to view a long pairwise alignment such as that between the *E. coli* and *S. typhi* chorismate lyase proteins, it is convenient to print out the alignment in blocks.
-As mentioned above, it is possible to save R functions in a file, and to load them for us at a later date.
-The file Rfunctions.R (which you can download from the web at `www.ucc.ie/microbio/MB6301/Rfunctions.R <http://www.ucc.ie/microbio/MB6301/Rfunctions.R>`_) contains a function printPairwiseAlignment() that contains a function for printing out blocks of an alignment.
-Download the file to your "My Documents" folder, and load it into R by using the source() function:
+If you want to view a long pairwise alignment such as that between the *M. leprae* and *M. ulerans* chorismate lyase proteins, it is convenient to print out the alignment in blocks.

+The R function "printPairwiseAlignment()" below will do this for you:

 ::

-    > source("Rfunctions.R")
+    > printPairwiseAlignment <- function(alignment, chunksize=60, returnlist=FALSE)
+      {
+         library(Biostrings)
+         seq1aln <- pattern(alignment) # Get the alignment for the first sequence
+         seq2aln <- subject(alignment) # Get the alignment for the second sequence
+         alnlen  <- nchar(seq1aln)     # Find the number of columns in the alignment starts  <- seq(1, alnlen, by=chunksize)
+         n       <- length(starts)
+         seq1alnresidues <- 0
+         seq2alnresidues <- 0
+         for (i in 1:n) {
+            chunkseq1aln <- substring(seq1aln, starts[i], starts[i]+chunksize-1)
+            chunkseq2aln <- substring(seq2aln, starts[i], starts[i]+chunksize-1)
+            # Find out how many gaps there are in chunkseq1aln:
+            gaps1 <- countPattern("-",chunkseq1aln) # countPattern() is from Biostrings library
+            # Find out how many gaps there are in chunkseq2aln:
+            gaps2 <- countPattern("-",chunkseq2aln) # countPattern() is from Biostrings library
+            # Calculate how many residues of the first sequence we have printed so far in the alignment:
+            seq1alnresidues <- seq1alnresidues + chunksize - gaps1
+            # Calculate how many residues of the second sequence we have printed so far in the alignment:
+            seq2alnresidues <- seq2alnresidues + chunksize - gaps2
+            if (returnlist == 'FALSE')
+            {
+               print(paste(chunkseq1aln,seq1alnresidues))
+               print(paste(chunkseq2aln,seq2alnresidues))
+               print(paste(' '))
+            }
+         }
+         if (returnlist == 'TRUE')
+         {
+            vector1 <- s2c(substring(seq1aln, 1, nchar(seq1aln)))
+            vector2 <- s2c(substring(seq2aln, 1, nchar(seq2aln)))
+            mylist <- list(vector1, vector2)
+            return(mylist)
+         }
+    }

+To use this function you first need to copy and paste this function into R.
-We can then use our function printPairwiseAlignment() to print out the alignment between the *E. coli* and *S. typhi* chorismate lyase proteins (which we stored this alignment in the *globalAlignColiTyphi* variable, see above), in blocks of 60 alignment columns:
+You can then use our function printPairwiseAlignment() to print out the alignment between the *M. leprae* and *M. ulcerans* chorismate lyase proteins (we stored this alignment in the *globalAlignLepraeUlcerans* variable, see above), in blocks of 60 alignment columns:

 ::

-    > printPairwiseAlignment(globalAlignColiTyphi, 60)
+    > printPairwiseAlignment(globalAlignLepraeUlcerans, 60)
-    [1] "MSHPALTQLRALRYCKEIPALDPQLLDWLLLEDSMTKRFEQQGKTVSVTMIREGFVEQNE 60"
+      [1] "MT-----NR--T---LSREEIRKLDRDLRILVATNGTLTRVLNVVANEEIVVDIINQQLL 50"
-    [1] "MSHPALTQLRALRYFDAIPALEPHLLDWLLLEDSVTKRFEQQGKRVSVTLIREAFVGQSE 60"
+      [1] "MLAVLPEKREMTECHLSDEEIRKLNRDLRILIATNGTLTRILNVLANDEIVVEIVKQQIQ 60"
       [1] " "
-    [1] "IPEELPLLPKESRYWLREILLCADGEPWLAGRTVVPVSTLSGPELALQKLGKTPLGRYLF 120"
+      [1] "DVAPKIPELENLKIGRILQRDILLKGQKSGILFVAAESLIVIDLLPTAITTYLTKTHHPI 110"
-    [1] "VEEASGLLPSESRYWLREILLCADGEPWLAGRTVVPESTLCGPEQVLQHLGKTPLGRYLF 120"
+      [1] "DAAPEMDGCDHSSIGRVLRRDIVLKGRRSGIPFVAAESFIAIDLLPPEIVASLLETHRPI 120"
       [1] " "
-    [1] "TSSTLTRDFIEIGRDAGLWGRRSRLRLSGKPLLLTELFLPASPLY 180"
+      [1] "GEIMAASRIETYKEDAQVWIGDLPCWLADYGYWDLPKRAVGRRYRIIAGGQPVIITTEYF 170"
-    [1] "TSSTLTRDFIEIGRDATLWGRRSRLRLSGKPLLLTELFLPASPLY 180"
+      [1] "GEVMAASCIETFKEEAKVWAGESPAWLELDRRRNLPPKVVGRQYRVIAEGRPVIIITEYF 180"
       [1] " "
+      [1] "LRSVFQDTPREELDRCQYSNDIDTRSGDRFVLHGRVFKN 230"
+      [1] "LRSVFEDNSREEPIRHQRS--VGT-SA-R---SGRSICT 233"
+      [1] " "

 The position in the protein of the amino acid that is at the end of each line of the printed alignment is shown after the end of the line.
-For example, the first line of the alignment above finishes at amino acid position 60 in the *E. coli* protein and also at amino acid position 60 in the *S. typhi* protein.
+For example, the first line of the alignment above finishes at amino acid position 50 in the *M. leprae* protein and also at amino acid position 60 in the *M. ulcerans* protein.

-If we were printing out an alignment that contained gaps in the first 60 alignment columns, the first 60 alignment columns may end before the 60th amino acid in the two sequences that were aligned.
+Since we are printing out an alignment that contained gaps in the first 60 alignment columns, the first 60 alignment columns ends before the 60th amino acid in the *M. leprae* sequence.

 Calculating the statistical significance of a pairwise global alignment
 -----------------------------------------------------------------------

 We have seen that when we align the 'PAWHEAE' and 'HEAGAWGHEE' protein sequences, they have some similarity, and the score for their optimal global alignment is -5.

-But is this alignment *statistically significant*?
+But is this alignment
+*statistically significant*?
 In other words, is this alignment better than we would expect between any two random proteins?

 The Needleman-Wunsch alignment algorithm will produce a global alignment even if we give it two unrelated random protein sequences, although the alignment score would be low.

+Therefore, we
-Therefore, we should ask: is the score for our alignment better than expected between two random sequences of the same lengths and amino acid compositions?
+should ask: is the score for our alignment better than expected between two random sequences of the same lengths and amino acid compositions?